utilityresearchlab/desktop-biofibers-spinning/README.md

 the Institut für Textiltechnik (ITA) of RWTH Aachen University for working with us as we explored fiber wet-spinning in their facilities.
 We are thankful to Philipp R. Stoessel for explaining his previous work with gelatin fibers wet spinning in very simple words which allowed us to replicate his spinning solution formulation.
 We would also like to acknowledge the support of Miles Henry Lewis who helped with designing and 3D printing the very first version of this machine.

+### Open Source Projects
-This machine leverages several open-source projects including the [Marlin 2.1.1 firmware](https://marlinfw.org/) under GPL license, the [Large Volume Extruder](https://3d.nih.gov/entries/3DPX-008366) under CC-BY-SA 4.0, and the [Ender 3 V2 X axis belt tensioner replacement](https://www.printables.com/model/309148-ender-3-v2-x-axis-belt-tensioner-replacement) under CC-BY-NC-SA 4.0.
+This machine leverages several open-source projects including the [RepRap RAMPS 1.4](https://reprap.org/wiki/RAMPS_1.4) under GPL v3 License, the [Marlin 2.1.1 firmware](https://marlinfw.org/) under GPL license, the [Large Volume Extruder](https://3d.nih.gov/entries/3DPX-008366) under CC-BY-SA 4.0, and the [Ender 3 V2 X axis belt tensioner replacement](https://www.printables.com/model/309148-ender-3-v2-x-axis-belt-tensioner-replacement) under CC-BY-NC-SA 4.0.
 The associated licenses can be found in the relevant folders of this repository.
 ##